Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Analysis of the ferroelectric phase

-Finally, we stress that although the Berry phase was calculated in $\mathbf{E}$ = 0 conditions, the detection of an unstable LO mode prompts the question about what $\mathbf{P}(\mathbf{D}=0)$ may be.
-This calculation from first principles is prohibitively costly in the state of the art of DFT codes implementation, however, if we assume that the electrostatics affects only the quadratic part of the electric enthalpy, we can estimate $\mathbf{P}(\mathbf{D}=0) \approx \mathbf{P}(\mathbf{E}=0)\frac{\omega_\text{LO}}{\omega_\text{TO}}$ $\sim$ 4.0 $\mu$C$\cdot$cm$^{-2}$, which is a remarkably small reduction in comparison with other hyperferroelectric materials such as LiBO$_{3}$ (with B = V, Nb, Ta and Os)~\cite{Li2016_LiBO3}.
+Although we did not probe the Berry phase as a function of the symmetry adapted mode amplitudes, we can safely assume a linear relation $Q_2\sim\mathbf{P}$ which is generally justified for small distortion amplitudes.
+Finally, we stress that although the Berry phase was calculated in $\mathbf{E}$ = 0 conditions, the detection of an unstable LO branch prompts the question about what $\mathbf{P}(\mathbf{D}=0)$ may be.
+This calculation from first principles is prohibitively costly in the state of the art of DFT codes implementation, however, if we assume that the electrostatics affects only the quadratic part of the electric enthalpy, we can estimate $\mathbf{P}(\mathbf{D}=0) \approx \mathbf{P}(\mathbf{E}=0)\frac{\omega_\text{LO}}{\omega_\text{TO}}$ $\sim$ 4.0 $\mu$C$\cdot$cm$^{-2}$, which is a remarkably small reduction in comparison with hyperferroelectric materials such as LiBO$_{3}$ (with B = V, Nb, Ta and Os)~\cite{Li2016_LiBO3}.
 Naturally, a further decrease may be expected if non-harmonic effects are taken into account.
 Given that the previous linear relation actually fails even in the simpler cases of ABC hyperferroelectrics~\cite{garrity2014}, we can consider the given number as an upper bound.
 Equivalently, the $\mathbf{D}=0$ correction to the free energy brings an additional positive term proportional to P$^{2}$, and it can be observed that the ferroelectric instability is not suppressed as a result of the large dielectric constant of PGO.
-All of this is in agreement with recent results of ref.~\cite{conroy2023observation}.
-Moreover, our calculations show that the effect of the SOC on the energy landscape mainly affects the anharmonic terms via ion relaxation, despite not changing the qualitative picture.
+Indeed, the most prominent contribution from the electrostatic energy associated with the $\mathbf{D}$ = 0 condition adds a P$^2$/2$\epsilon$ term to the free energy expansion (see Supplementary Materials~\cite{supp} and refs.~\cite{PhysRevB.107.094108,PhysRevB.99.104101} therein included), and this increases the $\alpha_2$ coefficient of Eq.~\ref{Eq:Umodel} from the value of -135.0 meV/$\AA$ to that of -119.5 meV/$\AA$, which is compatible with hyperferroelectricity as suggested in the previous section and in agreement with the recent results reported in ref.~\cite{conroy2023observation}.
+Our calculations also show that the effect of the SOC on the energy landscape mainly affects the anharmonic terms via ion relaxation, despite not changing the qualitative picture.

 It may come to attention that recent experimental and theoretical results (obtained through piezo-response force microscopy (PFM) and phase-field modeling) and highlighted in Refs.~\cite{BAK_PGO,PGO_topology} have shown the presence of charged head-to-head/tail-to-tail (HH/TT) domain walls in PGO.
 It has been argued that charged DWs should not form as they would be difficult to screen: this point of view has been justified on the ground that the electronic band-gap of $\sim$ 3 eV is too wide to support a total screening of the depolarization field.
 Moreover - while the presence of some $n$- or $p$- type doping can be expected from, e.g., vacancies in the system - both the VBM and CBM states of PGO have been found to be localized in a recent theoretical work~\cite{PhysRevB.108.L201112}.
 This electronic localization should make the screening of P$_{z}$ at the domain wall by free charges coming from dopants even more difficult on top of the large band gap.
 It is thus clear that the screening originates by a different mechanism.